 How Fast do Bed Bugs Spread?
-3 Ways They Move and Multiply

-That being said, clutter does make it easier for these insects to hide, which may fuel the misconceptions.
+That being said, clutter does make it easier for bed bugs to hide, which may fuel the misconceptions.
 Their ideal environment is warm and provides access to a blood meal.
 Given those conditions, you may be wondering how fast bed bugs spread?
 Let's look at some of their travel habits and what you need to know about how quickly they can make themselves at home.

 How Fast do Bed Bugs Spread From Room to Room?

 Bed bugs need to take blood meals from warm-blooded hosts — typically humans — to survive, and they'll hide near their sources until ready to feed.
-How fast bed bugs spread from room to room depends partly on how long it takes to move an infested piece of furniture, clothing, luggage and/or other household item from one room to another.They can also move throughout the house in search of other hosts.
+As infestations become established, it's not uncommon for bed bugs to spread within the home.
+How fast bed bugs spread throughout the home can vary by your own activities.
+Changing which room you sleep in and taking items from an infested room to another room are two things that can help spread bed bugs.They can also move throughout the house in search of other hosts.

 Bed bugs can move from one site to the next by traveling on luggage, clothing, bedding, boxes and furniture.
 They're prevalent anywhere that has a high rate of overnight guests, including universities and hospitals.

 How do Bed Bugs Spread From Person to Person?

 Bed bugs need blood meals to survive and blood to breed, but they don't live on human hosts.
 So while they don't actually spread from person to person, they do rely on people to spread them from one place to the next.
 For example, houseguests could unknowingly bring them into your home from their travels, and kids could bring them back on their backpacks from school.